 All this means the network is created by two or more jumpgates, each placed a short distance from each other, forming a single sector of space, with “up” gates leading to a higher ring, and “down” gates to a lower ring.
 These sets orbit the sun at fixed distances from each other, called Rings.
 It’s possible to travel from one Ring to the next, either in a higher or lower orbit, but not to travel another sector in the same ring.
 This means traveling along a ring requires zig-zagging through higher and lower sectors.

 Due to gravitational interference, the links between jumpgates are not fixed.
 It’s impossible to predict exactly to which higher sector an “up” gate connects, due to gravity waves and differing orbital speed of each Ring.
 A jump gate will generally connect with the nearest jump gate on the same gravity vector, but sometimes another connection is set up; this somewhat chaotic behavior is still not well understood.
 Last but not least, jumpgates have cool-down period.
-If a jumpgate is used in a certain direction, travelling into the reverse direction is not possible due to the buildup of gravitational radiation.
-Travelling into the same direction is still possible, but the gravitational radiation will have to dissipate before the direction can be reversed.
+If a jumpgate is used in a certain direction, travelling into the reverse direction is not possible due to a building instability in time-space.
+Travelling into the same direction is still possible, but the instability will have to dissipate before the direction can be reversed.

 As a final consequence of the network’s construction, most of the solar system consists of “extrasector” space.
 A sector is relatively small in size, about half an hour of travel for most ships, but the distance between sectors can be many times greater.
 This “empty” space is of little interest and because it is untraveled, it goes mostly unused.